mathewvaughan/orbital/README.md

     - Handle desc and asc ordering
     - Handle ordering by title_number
     - Handle filtering by title_class

+- TODO
+    - add detail endpoint
+    - handle missing id because why not

-- TODO:
+- LATER:
-    - Add more tests data
+    - Add typing
     - determine response structure for pagination
     - paginate
     - custom page size
-    - add detail endpoint
-    - handle missing id because why not

 - I will try to use libraries to do the heavy lifting, because this would be a lot of work to do from scratch